miykael/wallpaper_clouded_globe/README.md

 # Live Globe Wallpaper

-The script ``clouded_globe.sh`` generates a satellite image from the whole planet (with cloud coverage) from https://worldview.earthdata.nasa.gov that can than be used as a wallpaper.
-Following picture is an example of such a high resolution image from 1st of March, 2016.
+The script ``clouded_globe.sh`` generates a satellite image from the whole planet (with cloud coverage) from https://worldview.earthdata.nasa.gov.
+This image can than be used as a wallpaper.
+Following picture is an example of such a high resolution image (8000x3000)from the 1st of March, 2016.

 <img src="static/wallpaper_clouded_globe.jpg" width="8000">

-The idea for the script came from [this homepage](http://www.webupd8.org/2009/09/real-time-earth-wallpaper-for-linux.html).
+The idea for this came from [this homepage](http://www.webupd8.org/2009/09/real-time-earth-wallpaper-for-linux.html).

 # How to set it up